 Leonard Cheshire has worked closely with researchers at Fordham University, who were responsible for launching the Disability Data Initiative and The Disability Data Report 2021.
 This report provides a systematic analysis of the disability questions in national censuses and household surveys globally between 2009 and 2018, and indicators disaggregated across disability status for 41 countries with census or household survey data that are based on internationally comparable disability questions.

-The Disability Data Portal highlights the key findings and data from the report through data visualisations.
+The Disability Data Portal highlights the key findings from this new data through data visualisations.

 Contribute data to the Disability Data Portal – get involved!